reactjs/react.dev/content/docs/thinking-in-react.md

 <p data-height="600" data-theme-id="0" data-slug-hash="qPrNQZ" data-default-tab="js" data-user="lacker" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/gaearon/pen/qPrNQZ">Thinking In React: Step 4</a> on <a href="https://codepen.io">CodePen</a>.</p>

 OK, so we've identified what the minimal set of app state is.
-Next, we need to identify which component mutates, or *owns*, this state.
+Next, we need to identify which component will *trigger changes* to the state, and which component should *own* this state.

 Remember: React is all about one-way data flow down the component hierarchy.
 It may not be immediately clear which component should own what state. **This is often the most challenging part for newcomers to understand,** so follow these steps to figure it out: